eclectocrat/stl_n_ranges/README.md

 A simple STL style library allowing you to divide a discrete range into a number of subranges, each with an equal number of elements +/-1, where ranges with a greater number of elements are distributed linearly across the resulting ranges.

-To traverse a sequence in equally sized discrete regions:
+To traverse a sequence in *almost equally* sized regions:

 ```c++
 template<typename RandomIter, typename IterRangeFunc>